kputcygov/next-coder-test-100/README.md

 (3, 3, '2023-05-18 14:00:00+00:00', '2023-05-18 16:00:00+00:00');
 ```

+2. Example of how the query would look

 For the provided seeded bookings the following would give __booked cars__ for the range __2023-05-17 10:00:00 - 2023-05-17 12:00:00__:
 ```
 SELECT c.id, c.make, c.model, c.owner_id